Nipol-Roy/demo-repo/README.md

 # demo-repo
-this is a demo for  new git and github class
+this is a demo for  new git and github class. hi i am nipol